 - Don’t say ‘to conclude’.
 This is only for discursive essays.

 In many of the IELTS writing task 1 questions, you will have to deal with percentages.
 This is a good opportunity to express these percentages in a different way.
 A way of varying this language is to express them as fractions or proportions.

 Remember that you should vary your language as much as possible in order to score high in the ‘lexical resource’ part of the test.

 For instance, use approximations.
 E.g. 49% can be expressed as “nearly a half”.

-Below are a range of expressions that can be used to express percentages:
+Below is a range of expressions that can be used to express percentages:

-IELTS Writing task 1 is a comparatively short task but judges a number of skills.
-Therefor it is important to focus on the details very minutely.
+IELTS writing task 1 is a comparatively short task but judges a number of skills.
+Therefore it is important to focus on the details very minutely.
 Grammar and Vocabulary are like the building blocks of your writing and as such, need attention.
-If your sentence is constructed in a grammatically correct way and you use relevant vocabulary your score will definitely get the much needed boost!
+If your sentence is constructed in a grammatically correct way and you use relevant vocabulary your score will definitely get the much-needed boost!